top of page

 The data science work didn’t send me in a new direction.
 It gave structure and language to what I had already been practicing for years: paying attention to patterns, tracking what people actually do (not just what they intend to do), and designing systems that support consistency in real life.

-Over time, I began building tools (audits, trackers, frameworks, and dashboards) not to control behavior, but to create visibility.
 What I’ve learned is simple but often overlooked: most struggle isn’t a lack of effort.
 It’s a lack of clarity.

 For a long time, I lived in overperformance.